Marrying Our Spouse’s Mother

 It’s an understatement that men have a hard time figuring out women!
 And women also have a hard time understanding men.

-What further complicates this is that we tend to take the habits that we developed growing up, which were reinforced in our peer relationships, and bring them into our marriages.
-This means we may save all our anger from experiences with our mothers/fathers and dump it on our wife/husband.
-Often we subconsciously pressure our spouses into becoming the image of our parents.
+What further complicates this is that most of us tend to take the things that we developed growing up and bring them into our marriages.
+This means we may save all our anger from experiences with our mothers/fathers and subconsciously dump it on our wife/husband.
+This can lead to us virtually pressuring our spouse into becoming the image of our parents.

 In this sense, when you marry someone, you are not marrying each other, you’re marrying each other’s mother or father!
 Any childhood anger that has not been processed, and/or feelings that we haven’t owned, we may project toward our partners disproportionately to our present reality.